 Cancer Council Victoria recognises the key role GPs and health professionals play in discussing diet, exercise and lifestyle advice with patients.
 Below are resources we hope will be of use to you, your practice and your patients.

-- Talking to patients about health and weight: a free 1 hour online course for health professionals on how to effectively engage in conversations about health and weight with patients, as part of routine care.
-This training has been approved for 2 CPD Activity points with the RACGP.
-To register select 'create new account'.
+- Talking to patients about health and weight: a 1 hour online course for health professionals on how to effectively engage in conversations about health and weight with patients, as part of routine care.
+This education is a CPD Activity under the RACGP CPD Program.
+Follow this link and select ‘register here’ .
+Course duration: 60 minutes.
+Cost: Registration fee: $45.
+Certification: Printable certificate.

 - Talking to patients about health and weight intensive course: 1 day workshop for Victorian health professionals.
 2021 course dates to be announced.